 Cosmetology II

-In this continuing course, students build on their theoretical foundation of general sciences and practices in cosmetology to increase proficiency in hair cutting and styling on live models, with attention to professionalism, client consultation, safety, and infection control.
-Students are trained in safe chemical processes related to permanent waves, relaxers, lightening, and coloring hair.
-In addition, students learn to care for skin, hands, and feet, developing experience in providing facials, manicures, pedicures, and nail enhancements.
+In this continuing course, students build on the foundation of science and practice in cosmetology to increase proficiency in hair cutting and styling on live models, with attention to professionalism, client consultation, safety, and infection control.
+Students are trained in safe chemical processes related to permanent waves, relaxers, lightening, and coloring.
+In addition, students learn to provide facials, manicures, pedicures, and nail enhancements.
 Students will be introduced to a business management unit with a focus on managing the salon.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
 High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.

 Notes